GIT_FEED

 What it does

-This is Anthropic's official library of 'skills' — pre-built capabilities that can be plugged into Claude AI agents, allowing them to perform specific tasks like browsing the web, writing code, or managing files.
-Think of it as an app store of abilities for AI assistants, where each skill is a ready-made module that gives an AI agent a new power without having to build it from scratch.
+This is Anthropic's official library of reusable 'skills' — pre-built capabilities that can be plugged into AI agents built on Claude, such as browsing the web, reading files, or executing tasks.
+Think of it like an app store of ready-made abilities that developers can mix and match to make their AI-powered products do more without building everything from scratch.

 Why it matters